survivejs/react-book/manuscript/08_building_kanban.md

 It just so happens that Webpack provides a means to generate a separate CSS bundle.
 We can achieve this using the `ExtractTextPlugin`.
 It comes with overhead during the compilation phase, and it won't work with Hot Module Replacement (HMR) by design.
 Given we are using it only for production, that won't be a problem.

 It will take some configuration to make it work.
-Hit
+Execute

 ```bash
 npm i extract-text-webpack-plugin --save-dev